Desktop Map Experience in a Browser

 25 concurrent processes:

 From this benchmark we can notice significant difference between resources needed to produce vector and raster tiles.
 Not only that with vector technology it is possible to produce more tiles per second, the size of those tiles is significantly lower and therefore less bandwidth is needed.
-Vector GIS technology that provides such performance can enable true desktop GIS experience in a browser and so open up possibilities for having more and more GIS tools on the web.
+Vector GIS technology that provides such performance can enable true desktop GIS experience in a browser and open up possibilities for having more and more GIS tools on the web.